CON MI GENTE: From legendary musician to Harlingen barbershop owner

 Harlingen musician, Ruben Garza, once toured the country with two legendary bands.

-In 1978 Vela joined the legendary Los Dos Gilbertos and even received the Brownsville Legacy award several times.
+In 1978 Garza joined the legendary Los Dos Gilbertos and even received the Brownsville Legacy award several times.

-Now Vela is a barber with his own place, Ruben's Hair Studio, in Harlingen.
+Now Garza is a barber with his own place, Ruben's Hair Studio, in Harlingen.

 For more information watch the video above.